Whitewall tire: Modern

 In the 1970s, when black wall tires became popular, brands also started switching to manufacturing radial models.
 This construction and the durable tread compound mix of black models enabled their better performance, handling, and service life.
 Full-fledged wide whitewalls have made a return in modified car culture.
 The resurgence of traditional hot rods, customs, retro, lowriders and resto-cal cars have also contributed to the resurgence in whitewall tires.

 Although wide whitewalls are virtually nonexistent as a factory option on modern automobiles, they are still manufactured in original bias-ply or radial form by specialty outlets, such as Diamondback Classic tires, Coker Tire and Vogue Tyre.
 The last car available in the United Kingdom with whitewall tires was the Kia Pride.
 Some companies manufacture wide whitewall inserts - the so-called "Portawall" inserts are usually sold through Volkswagen Beetle restoration companies.
 Another modern incarnation has been tire decals, which can be applied to a normal tire to give the whitewall look.

 Modern trends toward more minimal styling, and large wheels favoring very low-profile tires leave little room for a whitewall.
 The Lincoln Town Car continued to be offered with a factory whitewall option—a narrow white stripe—until its discontinuation in 2010.
 It is not currently [when?] offered as a factory option by any car manufacturer, but it is possible to order whitewalls for motorcycles (for example, the 2014–present Indian Chief).

+Port-a-wall inserts

+A port-a-wall, also written as portawall or port-o-wall, is a removable aftermarket insert used to give a standard blackwall tire the appearance of a whitewall tire.
+The insert is typically fitted between the tire bead and the wheel rim, leaving a visible white band on the outer sidewall.

+Port-a-wall inserts have been used as an alternative to full whitewall tires, especially in classic car restoration, custom car culture, hot rods, lowriders, vintage Volkswagens and other vehicles where a period-style appearance is desired.

+The inserts are generally made from flexible rubber or similar synthetic materials.
+They are usually installed during tire mounting and held in place by the pressure between the tire and the wheel rim.
+Products are commonly sold in sets of four for automotive use.
+Fitment depends on tire size, sidewall height, rim design and installation method.

+Port-a-wall inserts are primarily decorative accessories and are not tires themselves.
+They do not replace the structural or performance function of a tire.
+Improper installation or use on unsuitable low-profile tires may result in poor fitment, movement, rubbing or premature wear.

+Modern whitewall insert products continue to be offered by specialist suppliers for classic and custom vehicles.
+Brands associated with this market include Omega Portawalls and Lyon Whitewalls.